molshape/ChemFormula/README.md

                 multiply_symbol = "",                     # replacement for '.' or '*'
                 charge_prefix = "", charge_suffix = "",   # encloses every charge information (Prefix + Charge + Suffix)
                 charge_positive = "+",                    # symbol for a positive charge
-                charge_negative = "-"                     # symbol for a negative charge
+                charge_negative = "-",                    # symbol for a negative charge
 	           )

 .sum_formula       # collapsed sum formula of .OriginalFormula with all bracketed units resolved as a ChemFormula object,
-                 # i.e. use .SumFormula.HTML to retrive an HTML representation of the sum formula
+                   # i.e. use .SumFormula.HTML to retrieve an HTML representation of the sum formula

-.hill_formula    # sum formula in Hill notation as a ChemFormula object, i.e. use .HillFormula.Unicode to retrive
+.hill_formula      # sum formula in Hill notation as a ChemFormula object, i.e. use .HillFormula.Unicode to retrieve
                    # a Unicode representation of the Hill formula (first Carbon, then Hydrogen (if carbon is present),
                    # followed by all other elements in alphabetical order of their chemical symbol)
                    # Source: Edwin A. Hill, J. Am.
 Chem.
 Soc., 1900 (22), 8, 478-494 (https://doi.org/10.1021/ja02046a005)

 .formula_weight    # formula weight of the chemical formula in g/mol

 .mass_fractions    # mass fraction of each element for the chemical formula in the form of
                    # key, value = chemical symbol, mass fraction

 .name              # name of the chemical formula object

-.radioactive     # boolean value whether the formula is radioactive (True) or not (False)
+.is_radioactive    # boolean value whether the formula is radioactive (True) or not (False)

+.contains_isotopes # boolean value whether the formula contains specific isotopes (e.g. D or Tc)

 .charged           # boolean value whether the formula is charged (True) or not (False)

 .charge            # integer value carrying the charge of the chemical formula object

 .text_charge       # formatted string of the charge of the chemical formula object (e. g.
 3+, 4-, +, ...)

 .element           # is a dictionary representation of the formula composition in the form of
                    # key, value = chemical symbol, frequency of this element
                    # e.g.: .element["C"] gives the number of carbon atoms in the corresponding formula object

 .cas               # CAS Registry Number® in a formatted way ('_____00-00-0')
                    # .cas is a CAS number object from the casregnum package
 .cas.cas_string    # CAS number as a formatted string, inherited property from casregnum.CAS .cas.cas_integer   # CAS number as an integer value, inherited property from casregnum.CAS .cas.check_digit   # CAS number check digit, inherited property from casregnum.CAS
 ```